acarl005/boggle-solver-node/README.md

 let boggle = new Boggle('adofhptogijrstjg');
 boggle.solve(words => {
   boggle.print(); // format the board nicely
-  // words is an array of the board's words.
+  // "words" is an array of the board's words.
 It is now also referenced as boggle.words console.log(words.length + ' words');
   console.log(words.join(', '));
 });